Flockjay/ckeditor/README.md

 See the [official contributors' guide](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/contributing/contributing.html) to learn how to contribute your code to the project.

+#### Test and Build

+- To test the package (For example, ckeditor5-build-classic) run `yarn run manual --files=build-classic` in project root.
+- To build the package (For example, ckeditor5-build-classic) run `yarn build` in the package folder.

 ### Reporting issues and feature requests

 Each repository handles its issues independently.
 However, it is recommended to report issues in [this repository](https://github.com/ckeditor/ckeditor5/issues) unless you know to which specific repository the issue belongs.